-When designing a garden, one of my favorite flower shapes to include is spires.
+When designing a garden, some of my favorite plants to include are those with spire-shaped flowers.

 Spire-shaped flowers are typically triangular, with a broader base that tapers up to a point (similar to a cone or a rocket shooting into space).

 Those who have read my blog for some time probably know how much I value shrubs in the garden.